brjdenis/VarianESAPI-EQD2Converter/README.md

 	* Added a dialog window where the user can input plan name.
 	* Added the waiting window.
 	* Introduced a third scaling factor that is used to fix raw pixel values in the verification plan.
+* (31.1.2022) Add the option of creating a margin for structure before conversion of dose voxels.

 ## Important note